techidaily/site-youtube-webster/source/_posts/ed-in-2024-captivating-startups-discovering-the-best-15-video-intros.md

 Like other intro video ideas for YouTube, this idea has worked in the long run.
 By making a reaction video of any new event and incident in the market, the reach of the video enhances triple times.
 It is mostly because people love to see different perceptions and reactions to a certain event.

 [**Cute Monster Pack**](https://tools.techidaily.com/wondershare/filmora/download/) offers fun and interesting monsters in the opening act to fulfill the purpose of the reaction videos.
 To ace the reaction video, Wondershare Filmstock brings the best pack to the users.
 With the colorful and vibrant aura that this pack begins, the user shall never be disappointed by its selection.

+### 11. Parodies Video

+People love to escape from the real world to the YouTube world to forget what they are actually going through.
+This brings us to the parody videos.
+One can create parodies of celebrities, movies, songs, and even politicians to make people laugh.

+To insert the relevant edits in the parody videos, the user might want to have his [**News Broadcast Intro Pack**](https://tools.techidaily.com/wondershare/filmora/download/) eyes.
+This pack offers the user to show the real look of the celebrity or a politician and then add the parody to give a humorous comparison.

+### 12. Current Events Video

+People are often focused on YouTube videos that keep them knowledgeable and heedful of the ongoing situation.
+Therefore, a video on the current events often leads the YouTube user to the fame and viewership he is looking for.

+To add special effects and HD resolution to your video, Wondershare Filmstock brings [**Technology HUD Pack**](https://tools.techidaily.com/wondershare/filmora/download/).
+This amazing starter pack has been specially made to handle a wide variety of information and does that magically.

 <!-- affiliate ads begin -->
 <span id="1993645">